Xunnamius/black-flag/README.md

   // to a trimmed version of the file/directory name
   name: 'init',

-  // Used as the command's usage instructions in its own help text.
-Defaults to
+  // Used as the command's usage instructions in its own help text. "$000", if
-  // "Usage: $0"
+  // present, will be replaced by the value of the command option given above.
+  // Afterwards, "$0" and/or "$1", if present, will be replaced by the name and
+  // description options given above.
+Defaults to "Usage: $000\n\n$1".
+Will be
+  // trimmed before being output.
   usage: 'This is neat.'
 };